Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 Some Applications:

 It is used often as a filament width sensor for 3d printers.
 I am trying to use it to measure small displacements on a probe tip for cnc blank workpiece height correction, like for milling PCBs.
 They are sometimes used for reading bar codes.
-I have seen it used in a 3D motion tracking system for games, see you tube video: https://www.youtube.com/watch?v=htYAWXXoZa0
+I have seen the TSL202R (128 pixel) used in a 3D motion tracking system, see you tube video: https://www.youtube.com/watch?v=htYAWXXoZa0

 One can envision many other useful applications, like an amateur seismometer, a micrometer, a wire thickness measurement gadget, a quick drill bit size identifier, scanning line camera sensor, sensitive micro weighing or torsion balance scale sensor, robot line follower, software adjustable (instead of mechanical) cnc axis homing sensor, 3d printer bed leveling sensor etc.